drouyang/pmtlock/README.md

 This algorithm tackles the lock preemption problem in virtual environment, more specifically, the lock waiter preemption problem.
-The intuition is to sacrifices fairness to ensure forward progress upon preemption, but also preserve fairness whenever possible.
-It downgrades a fair lock to an unfair lock when a lock waiter is preempted to prevent later waiters from waiting on an available lock.
+The intuition is to sacrifice fairness to ensure forward progress upon preemption by allow waiters to acquire locks out of order when an earlier waiter is preempted.
+It thus prevents later waiters from waiting on an available lock.

 For more details, please refer to our [paper](http://www.cs.pitt.edu/~ouyang/files/publication/preemptable_lock-ouyang-vee13.pdf)